SiddheshwarTadage/SiddheshwarTadage/README.md

 <p align="center" >
   <samp>
-    Hey, My name is <em>Siddheshwar</em> and I am a DevOps⚙️ Engineer who is deeply committed to improving the efficiency and effectiveness of software development and deployment processes.
-My extensive knowledge of cloud computing, containerization, and automation enables me to drive innovation and deliver high-quality results.
-I remain dedicated to continuously expanding my skills by staying up-to-date with the latest DevOps tools and methodologies, and I'm always looking for new ways to optimize workflows and improve software delivery.🤖 :)
+    Hey, My name is <em>Siddheshwar</em> and Recent BCA graduate proficient in cloud and DevOps technologies.
+Hands-on experience in deploying and managing applications with Docker, Jenkins, and AWS services, including EC2 and S3.
+Skilled in creating CI/CD pipelines and automating infrastructure.
+Passionate about innovation and eager to contribute to and grow in the field of cloud and DevOps engineering.

+🤖 :)
   </samp>
   <br/>
 </p>